Miro382/CSharp_Weather/README.md

  MET Norway is free for commercial use if you attribute them: http://api.met.no/license_data.html

  <br>
  CityLocator is for receive latitude and longtitude from city name.

+<b>This version only work for current weather.
+No forecast.<b>

 Current version: 1.0.0